Solo-Hawk/CS-Army-Discord-Reboot/README.md

 + More Configs and way to store data for multiple servers
 + Update to use a database instead of a json file and separate configs and guild data

+## Other Notes

+The folder core/ contains a guild_data.json, config.json and a token.txt